 Podcast: COVID-19: European Regulatory Update for Asset Managers

 May 26, 2020

 This podcast is the second installment of Ropes & Gray’s European regulatory podcast for asset managers.
 These fortnightly podcasts and accompanying speaker notes are intended to provide an overview of updates relevant to GCs, CCOs and other compliance professionals to help you navigate both COVID-19 and other developments relevant to your business.
-The speakers in this podcast were Eve Ellis, a partner in our asset management group specializing in fund regulation; Rosemarie Paul, a partner in our litigation & enforcement group specializing in regulatory enforcement matters; and Rohan Massey, a partner and leader of our data, privacy and cybersecurity group.
+The speakers in this podcast were Eve Ellis, a partner in our asset management group specializing in fund regulation and Rohan Massey, a partner and leader of our data, privacy and cybersecurity group.
 This update covered topics relating to liquidity, business interruption insurance, the Financial Services Regulatory Initiatives Forum, short selling, financial crime, data privacy, a recent collaboration agreement between the Financial Conduct Authority (the “FCA”) and Her Majesty’s Revenue and Customs, and the FCA’s Dear CEO letters.